ognis1205/nests/README.md

 ### Summary

 TypeScript/React.js NES emulator implementation for My Own Learning Porpose.
-The implementation is NOT fully faithfull to the original NES hardware.
+The implementation is NOT fully faithfull to the original NES hardware and some codes are still messy.

 ### Getting Started